waltherB/gatewayapi_sms/README.md

 - **Send SMS via GatewayAPI**: Seamless integration with GatewayAPI for reliable SMS delivery.
 - **Secure API Token Management**: Show/hide your API token in the form with a single click.
+- **Secure webhook JWT token for delivery reports**: Delivery report webhooks are protected using a JWT token, ensuring only authorized requests from GatewayAPI are processed.
 - **Credit Balance Monitoring**: Set minimum credit thresholds and receive notifications when your balance is low.
 - **Per-Account Credit Check Scheduling**: Configure individual credit check intervals (e.g., daily, hourly) for each GatewayAPI account.
 - **Admin Activity Notifications**: Automatic admin alerts (To-Do activities) when credits run low.
 - **Direct Email Notifications**: Receive low credit alerts at a user-defined email address.
-- **Batch Sending**: Efficiently sends multiple SMS messages to GatewayAPI in batches.
+- **Batch Sending**: Efficiently send multiple SMS messages to GatewayAPI in batches.
 - **Easy Configuration**: Intuitive form layout and clear help texts.
 - **Odoo 17 Compatible**: Built and tested for Odoo 17.